hmlongco/Resolver/Documentation/Arguments.md

         model.editMode = arg()!
     }
 ```
 The `subscript` syntax works here as well, for both single and multiple arguments.
+This too is a breaking change for Resolver 1.2 as the previous `args` argument passed to `resolveProperties` was `Any?`.

 ## Using Arguments as Factory Specifiers